openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

 With the release of GNOME3 I would assume that people are interested in seeing how
           YaST2 (suggestion: rename it to YaST3 !!) is going to take form with GTK3.
-Of course this means eventually writing another application in GTK3, hopefully different from the old gnome-control-panel ˜style™ which was actually pretty confusion from the user point of view as it was far too close to gnome-control-center, thus confusing new comers.
+Of course this means eventually writing another application in GTK3, hopefully different from the old gnome-control-panel â€˜styleâ€™ which was actually pretty confusion from the user point of view as it was far too close to gnome-control-center, thus confusing new comers.

-My suggestion (unaware if it™s possible or not) was probably to explore GNOME3
+My suggestion (unaware if itâ€™s possible or not) was probably to explore GNOME3
           features to serve YaST integrated already with GNOME3.
 This could be an interesting approach as it would offer integration and some advantages: